unahouExosite/docs/exositeready/gwe/gmq/gateway_message_queuing_gmq.md

     $ make singlepdf

-# Known issues
+# Known Issues

-## The `&` bug
+## The `&` Bug

-The `&` character in 'write' and 'record' requests can cause requests to fail.
+The `&` character in "write" and "record" requests can cause requests to fail.
 This issue is known and currently being addressed by Professional Services.

-## The off-by-one CIK renewal behavior
+## The Off-by-one CIK Renewal Behavior

-If a 'write' or 'record' request receives a 401 (unauthorized) by GMQ from One Platform, the CIK for the associated VMS Client is flagged for re-activation.
-Only on successive 'write' and 'record' requests will the activation actually take place.
-FUTURE: This might be able to be solved by moving from a central identity db (`gmq.db`) and just tracking the cik in the `<VENDOR>.<MODEL>.<SERIAL>.db`.
+If a "write" or "record" request receives a 401 (unauthorized) by GMQ from One Platform, the CIK for the associated VMS Client is flagged for reactivation.
+Only on successive "write" and "record" requests will the activation actually take place.
+FUTURE: This might be solvable by moving from a central identity db (`gmq.db`) and just tracking the CIK in the `<VENDOR>.<MODEL>.<SERIAL>.db`.

-## The new HTTP Record API
+## The New HTTP Record API

 The very week that `GMQ` was released, so was the newest version of the Exosite HTTP Record API.
 Currently, `GMQ` uses the old version of this API and plans are underway to update to the newest version, but rest assured that the old version of the Exosite HTTP Record API is still supported and fully functional.